-English Church Architecture -
+English Church Architecture.

-KETTON, St. Mary (SK 981 042) (May 2005)
+KETTON, St. Mary (SK 981 042),

-(Bedrock: Middle Jurassic, Lower Lincolnshire Limestone)
+(Bedrock: Middle Jurassic, Lower Lincolnshire Limestone.)

-The bell-stage (shown right) is pierced by three tall, two-light Y-traceried bell-openings on each side, forming a highly skilful and closely integrated composition through the way in which the second order of colonnettes beside the Y-traceried openings - by being separated from the inner order by a line of dog-tooth and, unlike it but like the shafts between the openings, by being placed in shaft-rings - is given the dual function both of decorating and emphasizing the bell-openings on the one hand and of forming part of the clusters of three shafts that separate them on the other.
+The bell-stage (shown right) is pierced by three tall, two-light Y-traceried bell-openings on each side, forming a highly skilful and closely integrated composition through the way in which the second order of colonnettes on either side of each individual Y-traceried opening - by being separated from the inner order by a line of dog-tooth and, unlike it but like the shafts between the openings, by being placed in shaft-rings - is given the dual function both of decorating and emphasizing the bell-openings on the one hand and of forming part of the clusters of three shafts that separate them on the other.
 The effect, and the impression of soaring height, is then increased by having the central shaft of each cluster, continue up above the capital to meet the corbel table beneath the base of the spire.
 The spire is lit by three tiers of gabled lucarnes, displaying trefoil-cusped ogee-pointed lights - which is the relevant feature for dating here - and crocketing, yet still also dog-tooth.
 This can only be the early fourteenth century work of an extremely able mason (of, say, c.
 1325), but his self-confidence appears to have been such that he could see no reason to abandon cherished old forms even while adopting what he wanted of the new.
 Of course, it can only be a matter of conjecture how far this line of argument may be pursued in suggesting dates for the rest of the building.
-In particular, could the bell-stage also be early fourteenth century work like the spire, and, perhaps, of the same man, or is it of thirteenth century date and indicative of the tower’s very extended construction?
+In particular, could the bell-stage also be early fourteenth century work like the spire, and, perhaps, of the same man, or is it thirteenth century work and indicative of the tower’s very extended period of construction?
 If that were to be the case, then presumably at different times, two masons of the top rank worked here, who happened to be endowed with many of the same artistic preferences, which seems unlikely.
 Unfortunately returning to the nave aisles, the aisle windows add little to an understanding of the building as they have almost entirely been renewed (by Scott), making it impossible to tell whether or not they are true to their original form.
 However, the S. porch appears to be a thirteenth century piece and the clerestory is an incompetent addition of the fifteenth century whose windows in no way accord with the arcades below.
 The N. vestry is modern.